 NOTE: For proposals involving any aspect of chemistry, including but not limited to biochemistry or physical chemistry, consider making proposal submissions to this program (7644) with the Proposal Title as: ‘SusChEM: Name of Your Proposal'.
 See SusChEM - New NSF Emphasis Area.
 Likewise for proposals involving sustainable engineering.

 Biomass Conversion, Biofuels & Bioenergy.
 Photosynthetic processes used by plants or algae use sunlight to convert atmospheric CO2 to energy-rich metabolites (carbohydrates, lipids, or hydrocarbons) which can be processed into transportation fuels.
 Fundamental research on innovative approaches for the intensification of biofuel and bioenergy processes is an emphasis area of this program.
 Specific areas of interest include: biological, thermochemical, or thermocatalytic conversion of lignocellulosic biomass to biofuels beyond cellulosic ethanol; microbial fuel cells for direct production of electricity from renewable carbon sources; process-based, scalable approaches for the biological or bio-mimetic generation of electricity directly from sunlight; hydrogen production from autotrophic and heterotrophic microorganisms; hydrocarbons and lipids from autotrophic or heterotrophic microorganisms.
 The proposals primarily dealing with the reactor or catalyst designs should be submitted to the Process and Reaction Engineering program or the Catalysis and Biocatalysis program, respectively.

 Photovoltaic Solar Energy.
 Solar photovoltaic (PV) devices harvest and convert sunlight directly to electricity.
 Fundamental research on innovative processes for the fabrication and theory-based characterization of future PV devices is an emphasis area of this program.
 Specific areas of interest include: nano-enabled PV devices containing nanostructured semiconductors, plasmonic materials, photonic structures, or conducting polymers; earth-abundant and environmentally benign materials for photovoltaic devices; photocatalytic or photoelectrochemical processe for the splitting of water into H2 gas, or for the reduction of CO2 to liquid or gaseous fuels.
 The generation of thermal energy by solar radiation is not an area supported by this program, but will be considered by the Thermal Transport Processes program within CBET.

 Wind Energy.
 Fundamental engineering research, supported by modeling and simulation studies, that leads to new processes to efficiently harness wind energy for the production of electrical power is an interest area of this program.
-Research that focuses on materials science issues associated with wind energy systems will not be considered by this program.
+Research that focuses on materials science issues associated with wind energy systems will not be considered by this Energy for Sustainability program.
 Projects involving fluid mechanics components as part of a systems approach to wind energy should be submitted to this program; projects focused on new computational fluid mechanics modeling should be submitted to the Fluid Dynamics program.

 Advanced Batteries for Transportation.
 Radically new battery systems or breakthroughs based on existing systems can move the US rapidly toward a more sustainable transportation future.
 The focus is on high-energy density and high-power density batteries suitable for transportation applications.
 Advanced systems such as lithium-air, sodium-ion, as well as lithium-ion with new cathode chemistries are appropriate.
 Work on commercially available systems such as lead-acid and nickel-metal hydride will not be considered by this program.